codecarrotlabs/blog.codecarrot.net/_posts/update/2017-06-24-codecarrot-profiles.md

 Our mission here at [CodeCarrot](//www.codecarrot.net/) is to help business to give them an online presence to increase the reach for their business.

-And today, we're launching another tool that you use to connect with people in a modren and personal way: [CodeCarrot Profiles](//www.codecarrot.net/profiles).
+And today, we're launching another tool that you use to connect with people in a modern and personal way: [CodeCarrot Profiles](//www.codecarrot.net/profiles).

 ## Introducing CodeCarrot Profiles: Your Digital Business Card